aws-samples/amazon-cloudfront-log-analysis/README.md

 The AWS region name is always listed in the upper-right corner of the AWS Management Console, in the navigation bar.

-* Make a note of the AWS region name, for example, for this lab you will need to choose the **US West (Oregon)** region.
+* Make a note of the AWS region name, for example, for this lab you will need to choose the **EU West-1 (Ireland)** region.
 * Use the chart below to determine the region code.
-Choose **us-west-2 for this lab.**
+Choose **eu-west-1 for this lab.**

 | Region Name |Region Code|
 |---|---|